rureed/rureed/README.md

 ### Hello and welcome! 👋

-I'm a Front End web devoper with an education in Full Stack development which I am combining with my extensive history in front-line support, multimedia, and library science.
+I'm a Full Stack web devoper currently concentrating in Front End work which I am combining with my extensive history in front-line support, multimedia, and library science.

 🔭 I’m currently working with a team on a job-finding site focusing on sharing resources and opportunities.